 There is an Atm available in the Resort.

 Is it advisable to take out Travel Insurance?

 Yes, Travel insurance is advisable and is regarded as an essential part of your holiday to potentially protect you against loss of personal belonging, public liabilities and cancellation fees.

 Can I make phone calls from the lodge?

-As Charlotte Pass resort is isolated, mobile phone reception is very limited.
+As Charlotte Pass Snow Resort is isolated, mobile phone reception is very limited.
 The lodge does have a phone.

 Jerrabomberra Lodge Telephone Number (02) 6457 5433

 This is a wall phone in the lodge that can be used to make calls.
 To make calls you need to pre-purchase a phone card or you can ring 1800 reverse.
-The phone cards can be purchased in the village
+Phone cards need to be purchased before arriving at the Resort.

 Does Jerrabomberra Lodge have Internet?